swiftlang/swift-evolution/proposals/0513-commandline-executablepath.md

 This is a pragmatic decision: in the common case, a symlink is not present and the I/O necessary to try and resolve it is wasted effort.
 If there _is_ a symlink, its presence is not necessarily a problem for the calling code.
-Callers that need to resolve symlinks in this path can manually call `realpath()` (`_wfullpath()` on Windows) or equivalent API as needed.
-Note that, as of today, `FilePath` does not provide a wrapper interface around `realpath()` (such an interface is beyond the scope of this proposal, but if one is added in the future we can update the documentation for `executablePath` accordingly).
+Callers that need to resolve symlinks in this path can manually call `FilePath.resolve()` or equivalent API as needed.

 If the current executable is moved on disk after it starts, the underlying system may or may not update the path it reports.
 This is ultimately a